All Episodes

 It's Monday, May 29th, 2023.

-I'll be hosting you today.
+I'll be hosting today.

-I have returned to the airwaves.
+I have Return of the Airwaves.

-When we look at what our country's turned into and where we're going and what so many have fought and died for, for the future and the existence of this republic.
+And I'm here on Memorial Day because it's such an important day when we look at what our country's turned into and where we're going and what so many have fought, died for for the future and the existence of this republic.

-A truly authoritarian and totalitarian activity.
+A truly authoritarian totalitarian activity.

 dan friesen

-So, Alex is back.
+So Alex is back.

-He's on this webcam, sitting in a hotel room.
+He's on this webcam sitting in a hotel room.

-Owen's in the studio and does some of the anchor duties, like the two of them co-hosts for part of it, but Alex is around for most of the episode, not the third hour.
+Owen's in the studio and does some of the anchor duties, like the two of them co-host for part of it.

-He legitimately looks insane, since the camera is the level of quality you find built into a laptop, and the shot is angled upward like it would be from a laptop.
+He legitimately looks insane since the camera is the level of quality you find built into a laptop and the shot is angled upward like it would be from a laptop.

 jordan holmes